 COVID-19 might have been a catalyst for widespread remote work.
 Even so, the employment industry would have adopted flexible work conditions sooner or later.

 The traditional work environment won’t be sustainable in the long run, especially for eCommerce businesses.
 These startups tend to grow fast.
 At that point, the need to hire customer service representatives, marketers, content creators, developers, and more arises.
-Going remote is the best way to get the best talent, reduce cost, and run a well-oiled machine.
+Going remote is the best way to get the best talent, reduce costs, and run a well-oiled machine.

 Don’t fret.
 You need some tips to point you in the right direction.
 So, how do you manage remote employees effectively?
 We’ll cover all the necessary pointers in this article.